-On goop, the ever-evolving intent is to make every choice count.
-We’re all resource strapped, so we hope to surface the very best experiences, recipes, products, and advice.
 Launched in the fall of 2008 out of Gwyneth Paltrow’s kitchen as a homespun weekly newsletter, GP wanted a place to organize her unbiased travel recommendations, health-centric recipes, and shopping discoveries for friends, and she also wanted to get her own questions—about health, fitness, and the psyche—answered.
-Now, goop has become a fully formed lifestyle site, offering a tight curation of products and content.
-It is a place for GP to introduce some of the incredible experts who have mentored her throughout her life to a wider audience, and a place where readers can find suggestions about where to shop, eat, and stay from a trusted friend—not from an anonymous, crowd-sourced recommendation engine.
+It has always been a place for GP to introduce some of the incredible experts who have mentored her throughout her life, and a place where readers can find suggestions about where to shop, eat, and stay from a trusted friend—not from an anonymous, crowd-sourced recommendation engine.

-While the Thursday email remains an inbox staple, goop has grown significantly since its launch: There’s now a small team of people, more content, a robust shop full of pieces from some of our favorite designers (including exclusive collaborations), and a luxurious, organic skin-care line, goop by Juice Beauty, which truly represents the values of the brand.
-Despite its growth, many things at goop have stayed the same: We know who we are; our words and actions are aligned; and we take a curious, unbiased, open-minded, and service-centric approach to the work we do.
+We know who we are; our words and actions are aligned; and we take a curious, unbiased, open-minded, and service-centric approach to the work we do.
 We test the waters so that you don’t have to.
-We will never recommend something that we don’t love, and think worthy of your wallets and your time.
+We will never recommend something that we don’t love, and think worthy of your time and your wallet.
 We value your trust above all things.
-Ultimately, we hope goop is an indispensable resource for all who love to make, go, get, do, be and see.